 Operation without a compass has been possible for Plane for a long time.
-However, recent additions of a compass/yaw source fallback mechanism in ArduPilot has opened the possibility of operations of VTOL vehicles, such as Copters and QuadPlanes, without the use of a compass.
+However, recent additions of alternative yaw sources has opened the possibility of compass-less operation of multicopters, quadplanes and rovers.
+The available mechanism are:

 Simply, set COMPASS_ENABLE = 0.
 Fallback to the GSF will be automatic if normal default values are being used for EKF parameters.

 For configure EKF3 to always use GSF set EK3_SRC1_YAW = 8 (GSF).

 Currently, only Plane will arm if the ARMING_CHECK for compass (or ALL) is enabled, when no compasses are enabled.
 Copter and QuadPlane will give an pre-arming failure.
 Three possible methods to arm are:

 Before arming, but after GPS lock has been obtained and EKF origin has been set and is “using GPS”, pick up the vehicle and walk around in a circle a few meters in diameter.
 This should allow the GSF to acquire yaw alignment and the message “EKF yaw alignment complete” would be sent to the ground station.

 If either of the first two methods are used, then the first movements of the vehicle in VTOL position controlled modes may be initially in the wrong direction, but should quickly stop once yaw alignment of the GSF has been obtained.
 Either fly the vehicle a bit in a non-position controller mode (like STABILIZE or QHOVER), or give the vehicle sufficient clearance for the unknown initial movement direction.

 If any problems are experienced, please post logs on the https://discuss.ardupilot.org forum.